Antoine Lefèvre de la Boderie: Career

-Boderie was a master of household to Henry IV of France.
+Lefèvre de la Boderie was a master of household to Henry IV of France.
 In January 1598 he welcomed Sir Robert Cecil as ambassador to France at Dieppe.
 He was French ambassador to Rome, and ambassador in England from April 1606 until 1611.
+His correspondence was published in 1750 as the Ambassades de Monsieur de la Boderie en Angleterre in 5 volumes.

-He is known for his commentary on politics in London during the reign of James VI and I.
+Boderie is known for his commentary on politics in London during the reign of James VI and I. Boderie was particularly surprised by the hunting activity of King James, who regularly absented himself from the apparent centres of power to country residences.

-In 1606 Antoine Lefèvre de la Boderie noted that Prince Henry played golf, which he described as a Scottish game not unlike "pallemail" or pall-mall.
+In 1606, Boderie noted that Prince Henry played golf, which he described as a Scottish game not unlike "pallemail" or pall-mall.
 Boderie also mentioned exercises with the pike and archery.

 Prince Henry's riding master, Monsieur St Antoine, asked Boderie to obtain a suit of gilt armour with a pistol and sword for the prince.
 The armour is thought to survive in the Royal Collection.
+Another French armour made for Henry as a gift from the Prince de Joinville also survives.

-Boderie and the Nottingham scandal
+Lefèvre de la Boderie and the Nottingham scandal

 Christian IV of Denmark visited his sister, Anne of Denmark, the wife of King James in London in 1606.
 When he was preparing to leave he had an argument with the Earl of Nottingham aboard ship about time and tide.
 The Danish king insisted it was two o'clock and waved two fingers at the Earl.
 Nottingham, or his wife Margaret Howard, Countess of Nottingham, thought he made a joke about their age difference.
 An angry correspondence ensued.

 Arbella Stuart attempted to mediate in the scandal in letters to Christian's Scottish chamberlain, Sir Andrew Sinclair.
 Anne of Denmark asked James to banish the Countess of Nottingham from court.

-Boderie was aware of the details of this quarrel and described it in his letters.
+Lefèvre de la Boderie was aware of the details of this quarrel and described it in his letters.
 He wrote of the age difference between Lady Nottingham and the Admiral.
 He described the argument on the Thames centering on a clock and the time of departure, and Christian IV two or three times indicating the time two o'clock with his fingers.
-Boderie knew that the Countess of Nottingham had written to Sinclair, and Anne of Denmark had expelled her from court, berating her as the grandchild of an illegitimate son of James V, (as a granddaughter of James Stewart, 1st Earl of Moray).
+Lefèvre de la Boderie knew that the Countess of Nottingham had written to Sinclair, and Anne of Denmark had expelled her from court, berating her as the grandchild of an illegitimate son of James V, (as a granddaughter of James Stewart, 1st Earl of Moray).
 His letters are an important source for our knowledge of the incident.
-Boderie said Anne of Denmark made the Earl and Countess of Nottingham unwelcome at their lodge in the park of Hampton Court in September.
+Lefèvre de la Boderie said Anne of Denmark made the Earl and Countess of Nottingham unwelcome at their lodge in the park of Hampton Court in September.
 Boderie's version of these events was a source of amusement to Henry IV of France.